taraponglab/meta-activelearning/README.md

 2. Run the training and evaluation scripts in sequence as described above.

-3. The outputs and evaluation results will be saved in the appropriate results folders.
+3. The outputs and evaluation results will be saved in the specified folders.

 ### MIT License
 Copyright (c) [2025] [Dr.Tarapong Srisongram]